Dolbeault-type complexes on $G_2$- and $\mathrm{Spin}(7)$-manifolds: Introduction

 \section{Introduction}

-It is well known that a de Rham complex on a smooth manifold $M$ is the cochain complex $(A^*(M),d)$ of differential forms on $M$ with the exterior derivative as its differential.
+It is well known that a de Rham complex on a smooth manifold $M$ is the cochain complex $(A^*(M),\mathrm{d})$ of differential forms on $M$ with the exterior derivative as its differential.
 If $M$ carries a Riemannian metric with special holonomy, each $A^k(M)$ possesses a direct sum decomposition.
-For instance, $A^k\otimes\mathbb{C}$ can split into $\oplus_{p+q=k}A^{p,q}$ with respect to a $\mathrm{U}(n)-$action and there are Dolbeault complexes on complex manifold.
-In Berger's classification \cite{Berger1955} of holonomy groups of a nonsymmetric, irreducible Riemannian manifold there are two exceptional holonomy groups, $G_2$ in $7$ dimensions and $\mathrm{Spin}(7)$ in $8$ dimensions.
-A fundamental question is that, for a $G_2$ or $\mathrm{Spin}(7)-$manifold, if there exists a sequence of subbundles $E_i\subset \Lambda^i(M),i=0,1,2,\cdots,$ such that the spaces of smooth sections composes an elliptic complex (ref. \cite{AtiyahBott1967})
+For instance, $A^k\otimes\mathbb{C}$ can split into $\oplus_{p+q=k}A^{p,q}$ with respect to a $U(n)$-action and there are Dolbeault complexes on complex manifolds.
+When the holonomy is a symplectic group, each quaternionic manifold owns a Dolbeault-type double complex \cite{Widdows2002}.
+In Berger's classification \cite{Berger1955} of holonomy groups of a nonsymmetric, irreducible Riemannian manifold, there are two exceptional holonomy groups, $G_2$ in $7$ dimensions and $\mathrm{Spin}(7)$ in $8$ dimensions.
+An interesting question is that, how can one find all de Rham subcomplexes on a $G_2$ or $\mathrm{Spin}(7)$-manifold?
+More precisely, search for a sequence of subbundles $E_i\subset \Lambda^i(M),i=0,1,2,\cdots,$ such that the spaces of smooth sections of $E_i$ composes an elliptic complex (ref. \cite{AtiyahBott1967})